aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/work-with-symbology-types/_index.md

 # Working with symbology types in recognition

-When you recognize barcodes with `BarCodeReader`, it is not enough to just pass an image.
-You should also decide **which symbology types the engine is allowed to use**.

 Configuring `DecodeType` values correctly helps you:

 - improve performance by narrowing down the search space,